 Chrome Tanning Details

 This method of tanning leather has become very popular due to its efficiency.
-It typically produces leather that is thin, soft, and stretchable.
-Chrome tanned leather is also resistant to shrinking in warm/heated water.
-The secret lies behind the changes within the leather itself.
-Unlike veg tanned leather, the tanning liquor not only binds to the collagen but also increases the space between the proteins in the hide.
+It typically produces leather that is thin, soft, and stretchable, and it is also resistant to shrinking in warm or heated water.
+Unlike vegetable tanned leather, the tanning liquor not only binds to the collagen but also increases the space between the proteins in the hide.
 Chromium also penetrates better and at a much faster rate than the tannins.
-The whole process usually takes less than one day and requires less labor.
-The hides are milled in a single solution until the tanning process is complete.
-It is usually done in what they call a "one-bath" method where the PH level is around 2-4.
+The whole process usually takes less than one day and requires less labor, done in a "one-bath" method where the pH level is around 2 to 4.

 The Drying Process

-Once the hides absorb all the tanning solutions it needs to dry.
-There are generally two ways to dry the leather.
-We call this method wringing.
-You basically squeeze the excess moisture out of the leather with large, heavy rollers.
-Another way is to dry using vacuum suction.
-After the leather is dry you proceed to the next step.
+Once the hides absorb all the tanning solutions, they need to dry.
+There are generally two ways to dry the leather, called wringing.
+You can squeeze the excess moisture out of the leather with large, heavy rollers, or dry using vacuum suction.
+After the leather is dry, you proceed to the next step.

 The Splitting Process